Quantum transient heat transport in the hyper-parametric oscillator

-To verify this, we solve the Lindblad equation numerically by taking up to $8$ particles where this prudent choice of number stems from the steady-state population's convergent behavior.
-We first plot the transient heat current for different strengths of SFWM in the presence of a single bath with temperature $T/\omega = 0.5$ in Fig.~\ref{fig:nonlinear current single}(a).
+To verify our analytic (obtained within stringent approximations) intuition, we solve the Lindblad equation numerically by taking up to $n=8$ photons where this prudent choice of number stems from the steady state population's convergent behavior.
+In order to solve the Lindblad equation, with a time-independent generator, we employ the spectral-decomposition technique and numerically diagonalize the $N^2 \times N^2$ generator (with $N=\sum_{n=0}^{8}(n+1)=(n+1)(n+2)/2=45$ being the system Hilbert space dimension) obtaining all its eigenvalues and eigenvectors (left and right).
+We first plot the transient heat current for different strengths of TPH in the presence of a single bath with temperature $T/\omega = 0.5$ in Fig.~\ref{fig:nonlinear current single}(a).
 The initial state we choose is a vacuum state since it {\emph {always}} exhibits a positive current at early times, enabling us to observe a transition.
-Initially, regardless of the given interaction, heat is {\emph{always}} supplied to the system as we expect from the analysis on linear interaction (recall that the vacuum expectation is smaller than an average number of particles of the bath).
-When $Y/\omega = 0.2$, the system heats up at any instantaneous time.
+Initially, regardless of the given interaction, heat is {\emph{always}} supplied to the system, as expected from the analysis of the linear system (recall that the vacuum expectation is smaller than an average number of photons of the bath).
+When $Y/\omega = 0.2$, the system heats up for all times.
 Once $Y/\omega = 0.3$, the heat current initially increases, but it becomes negative.
-The negative region gets larger as we increase $Y$, meaning that SFWM can cool down the system.
-We observe that in the vicinity of the critical strength $Y_{c}/\omega \approx 0.277$ where the ground state transition occurs, the negative current starts to be induced as negative energy gap mode opens up.
+The negative region gets larger as we increase $Y$, meaning that TPH can cool down the system.
+We observe that in the vicinity of the critical strength $Y_{c}/\omega \approx 0.277$ where the ground state transition occurs, the negative current starts to be induced as the negative energy gap opens up.